decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 3. The only requirement for Safety is that $\|W \cap R\| \geq 1$ (honest) replica.
 Thus, while we consider using quorums of size $n-f = f+1$, the sizes are flexible and do not have to be symmetric.
 This is the idea behind [Flexible Paxos](https://arxiv.org/pdf/1608.06696v1.pdf).

+4. This post is background for the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/), especially the contrast between lock-commit style protocols and Simplex's skip-certificate style.

 ### Acknowlegment
 Many thanks to [Alin Tomescu](https://alinush.github.io/) for valuable comments and insights!